Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Summary and outlook

 \section{Summary and outlook}

+In this paper, we demonstrated an autonomous system for bootstrapping, automated testing, and characterization of gate-defined, accumulation-mode, undoped QD devices.
+This method, which we call BATIS, leverages knowledge from experiments and physical intuition---grounded in fundamental device physics---to electronically control the navigation of the quantum device landscape.
+By being rooted in heuristics and physical principles, the non-machine-learning implementation of BATIS provides a robust and interpretable baseline for developing and benchmarking future model-free strategies.

-In this paper, we propose and demonstrate BATIS, a fully autonomous procedure for bootstrapping, automated testing, and characterization of accumulation mode undoped QD devices.
-The prior knowledge about the QD device required to initialize BATIS is limited to the heterostructure, the device geometry, the ohmic biases, and the device limits.
-BATIS navigates through complex high-dimensional gate space to find the final gate configuration in which all desirable current channels are formed following simple physical principles.
+The prior knowledge about the QD device required to initialize BATIS is limited to the heterostructure type, the device geometry, the Ohmic biases, and the device safety limits.
+The method proceeds in several steps, checking device functionality at each step.
+If irrecoverable device flaws are discovered, BATIS reports those issues and halts.
+Importantly, BATIS can recover from other nonidealities, such as undesirable amounts of trapped charge arising from fabrication or accidents, by using illumination under gate bias to modify \textit{in situ} the trapped charge and thus the device performance.
+This capability is important for resolving issues such as charge disorder or incomplete turn-on, which may prevent functional operation in otherwise operational devices.

-The goal of BATIS is to test the device's functionality to confirm that all gates can properly pinch-off and that all current channels can be formed.
-Testing and characterizing an unknown QD device is essential for identifying global device states that are suitable for observing the Coulomb blockade.
-Importantly, the single-button-press testing and initialization process is demonstrated at $1.3$~\si{\kelvin}, eliminating the need for a full cooldown just to learn that a device is not functional.
-This result is particularly important as we envision a hot large-scale spin-based quantum processor.
-These systems will require qubit initialization, relying on a complete and accurate device characterization.
-One could imagine using BATIS to probe the attributes of many devices spread across a wafer or provide device diagnostics on a portion of a large qubit processor without going to~\si{\milli\kelvin} temperatures.
+While much of the automated approach relies on existing experimental procedures, an innovation in BATIS is its method for 1D channel formation: rather than sweeping pairs of screening gates, BATIS performs a single 2D voltage scan between one screening gate and all intermediate finger gates.
+This strategy reduces the required measurement overhead to a single scan, resulting in substantial efficiency gains compared with conventional approaches.

-The flexible structure of BATIS allows for scalable characterization and initialization of any accumulation-mode linear array of QDs.
-It is also easily adaptable to other QD platforms.
-In particular, BATIS could straightforwardly mimic the behavior of algorithms proposed for nanowires and GaAs/Al$_x$Ga$_{1-x}$As by simply invoking skip logic on the steps not necessary for these devices.
-On the other hand, it is quite unlikely that any previously proposed algorithms could be easily adapted to the Si/Si$_x$Ge$_{1-x}$ quad-QD device considered in this work.
+BATIS is built for scalability and extensibility.
+Its flexible architecture supports characterization and initialization of any accumulation-mode linear QD array and can be adapted to other QD platforms with minimal modification.
+For example, BATIS can replicate tuning routines developed for nanowires or GaAs/Al$x$Ga${1-x}$As devices by simply skipping steps unnecessary for those architectures.
+In contrast, it is quite unlikely that any previously proposed algorithms could be easily adapted to the Si/Si$_x$Ge$_{1-x}$ quadruple QD device considered in this work.